Electronic Wills Explained: What Is a Reliable System?

 How adeus Meets the Reliable System Standard

 At adeus, we’ve been building toward this future from day one.
-Here’s how the adeus platform aligns with the three requirements:
+Here’s how the adeus platform aligns with the three requirements.
+In fact, we think we can do better than the standard required and have a dedicated innovation team building towards that:

 Authenticity